-- B vitamins: The group of B vitamins works in the brain to help regulate stress via serotonin production.
+- B vitamins: B vitamins works in the brain to help regulate stress via serotonin production.
 B vitamins are commonly found in turkey, tuna, liver, legumes, whole grains, potatoes, and bananas.

 - Vitamin C: Vitamin C works in the brain to help regulate stress via serotonin production.
 It also helps regulate the production of the hormone adrenalin, which increases in response to stress.
 Vitamin C is commonly found in fruits and vegetables like oranges, kiwis, peppers, and broccoli.

 - Zinc: Zinc works in the brain to help regulate stress via serotonin production.
 It also helps regulate the production of the hormone adrenalin, which increases in response to stress.
 Zinc is commonly found in meat, fish, shellfish, eggs, dairy, grains, beans, and nuts.
 Oysters contain by far the highest percentage of zinc compared with any other food.

 - Magnesium: Magnesium works in the brain to help regulate stress via serotonin production.
 It also helps regulate the production of the hormone adrenalin, which increases in response to stress.
 Magnesium is commonly found in spices, nuts, cereals, cocoa, and vegetables like spinach.1

 - Exercise: Exercise is a powerful way to reduce stress.
 During exercise, the body releases chemicals called endorphins, which act as natural painkillers and can help to reduce stress.

 - Getting outside: Being outdoors helps to relax the body and is a great way to improve one's mood and decrease stress.

 - Meditation: Meditation helps to center oneself and focus on the present and has been proven to be a powerfully effective at reducing stress, particularly when practiced regularly.